VascoRR001/Vascorr001/README.md

 - 📫 How to reach me **vascao2001@gmail.com**

 - 📄 Know about my experiences I recently graduated in Computer Engineering at the University of Trás-os-Montes and Alto Douro (2019-2022).
-I am a person who likes to do sports, gaming and above all ready to learn new things about the world of computing.I recently graduated in Computer Engineering at the University of Trás-os-Montes and Alto Douro (2019-2022).
 I am a person who likes to do sports, gaming and above all ready to learn new things about the world of computing.

 <h3 align="left">Connect with me:</h3>
 <p align="left">